 Success in Conversion Rate Optimisation (CRO) can be viewed as the art of persuasion.
 For every conversion flow towards a website goal, the business is trying to influence the visitor to make a decision; without a decision, there can be no forward progress.
 Of course, the art is not just in triggering a decision.
-The real art is in triggering the
+The real art is in triggering the right decision.

 The first part of this part post looks at the background to the decision-making process and explains how to assess the way your site is currently pushing for decisions.
 The second half looks at some of the ways you can remove the pressure of choice and persuade more of your visitors to make a purchase.